 “This is not what I expected to be doing when I was thinking about jobs in college,” Choy said, standing on her toes to pour fresh apple juice for a taste test from a 16,000-gallon holding tank that reached nearly to the ceiling of the warehouse.

 She has to know exactly how much yeast to add to the juice in order to start the fermentation process.
-In that process, yeast breaks down the sugar in apple juice and turns to ethyl alcohol, creating an alcoholic apple cider.
+In that process, yeast breaks down the sugar in apple juice and turns it into ethyl alcohol, creating an alcoholic apple cider.

 Downeast has 15 tanks of juice in various stages of fermentation.
 Choy will help measure the density of sugar in the juice, as well as the acidity, to clock exactly when it’s become alcoholic enough to sell.